poteto/reverse_proxy/README.md

 This [plug](web/strategies/forward_request.ex) checks the request's path to see if a route is already defined on the Router.
 If it does exist, the `conn` is simply passed through.
 If it doesn't, the plug will attempt to call the `client` module defined on [`dev.exs`](config/dev.exs) which is currently always a `HTTPoison.Base` wrapper around your actual API.
 The request is forwarded along to the right place, and if a response comes back it is simply passed back in the `conn`.

+## How you would use it (API)

+If there's interest and no other better solution, I will turn this into a Hex package.
+You would have to:

+1. Add options in `config`: pointing to the HTTP client in step 2
+1. Create the HTTP client that wraps your API.
+This client should have a similar interface (enforced via protocol) to HTTPoison (`get`, `post`, etc)
+1. Add the `ForwardRequest` plug to your `Endpoint`, just before the `Router`
+1. Incrementally replace your API with Phoenix!
+1. All of your API is now in Phoenix, remove the package and carry on

 ## Setup

 To start your Phoenix app: